alsosteve/data-structures-and-algorithms/python/docs/hashtable_repeated_word/README.md

 - Modify your function to return a list of the words most frequently used in the provided string

 ## Approach & Efficiency
+I made a copy of the get methof and tweaked it to return the repeated key instead of adding to the bucket.